 The results are visible between the third and the seventh day.
 You are seen again in consultation after two weeks.
 A “touch-up” can be proposed at this time to perfect the result.
 After four to six months, the effect fades and the session must be repeated.
 From the second injection, the results can be more lasting (8 months or more).

-Side effects are rare: Headaches can last 24 hours after the injection of Botox and are treated with pPracetamol.
+Side effects are rare: Headaches can last 24 hours after the injection of Botox and are treated with paracetamol.
 Nausea, flu syndrome may appear.
 Pain, redness or bruising may occur in the injected area.
 Our physicians with his experience will make sure to avoid these last complications as much as possible.
-Paresthesias and muscle weakness may also appear.
+Paresthesia and muscle weakness may also appear and usually can last few weeks.
 Allergies are very seldom.

 Am I going to look completely frozen?
 We decrease the activity of the muscles in a very personalized way and we keep the mobility of certain muscles.
 For example, we typically keep the upward movement of the eyebrows, which expresses astonishment.
 The other movement that can be modulated is in the glabellar region and that expresses anger.
 In this area, we can, depending on the request of our patients, completely or partially block the movement.
 Indeed, for an actress, for example, a total blocking can be prblematic because, as the expressions are less intense.